elliotrock/poc-kafka-sql-registry/readme.md

 # Kafka JDBC SQL connector POC

 Eventsource pattern used to form a tote pool.
-With a JDBC stream connector to demostrate how to auto create and insert data sourced up stream from Confluence Kafka Schema Registry.
-So we create a first class citizen and method to introduce data consistency.
-This is to build strong information architecture into the design of your data engineering.
-It removes the need for any integration layer with data mapping.
+With a JDBC stream connector to demonstrate how to auto create and insert data sinks down stream from Confluence Kafka Schema Registry - creating a first class citizen and method to improve data consistenc, building strong information architecture into the design of your data engineering.
+It removes the need for any integration layer with entity mapping.

 ![schema registry across connectors and database](/Schema_registry.png)